Skip to main content

 Cooking with Winter Black Truffles

 • The French adore their Perigord Diamond when used in scrambled eggs and an omelet, as eggs easily assimilate the subtle earthy flavor of black truffles.
-This is also a very easy way of using black truffles, since it leaves almost no room for error.
-Plus, if you’re using preserved truffles, you can also use the truffle juice in the egg mixture, for even more of that yummy truffle flavor.
+This is also a very easy way of using black truffles in cooking since it leaves almost no room for error.
+Plus, if you’re using preserved ones, you can also use the truffle juice in the egg mixture, for even more of that yummy truffle flavor.

 • Pasta, cuore!
 Indeed, shave, slice thinly, or grate over a hearty creamy pasta sauce, and prepare to reach heaven in one bite.

-• Most tubers and vegetables with clean, fresh flavors contrast nicely with the intensely pungent essence of truffles, especially celery root, leeks.
+• Most tubers and vegetables with clean, fresh flavors contrast nicely with these mushrooms, especially celery root and leeks.

 Cooking with Winter White Truffles